fuse-box/fuse-box/docs/sparky/sparky.md

   });
 });

-// bar task wont run until foo task is done task('waterfall', ['foo', 'bar'], () => {});
+// bar task will not run until foo task is done task('waterfall', ['foo', 'bar'], () => {});

 // foo and bar will run immediatly